Rhabdocline, Swiss Needle Cast and Didymascella

 Phaeocryptopus gaeumannii - Swiss Needle Cast on Douglas-fir

-Douglas-fir with Swiss needle cast.
+Dried Douglas-fir needles with Swiss needle cast.
 Perithecia (numerous small black dots) can often be seen even without a hand lens if needles are inspected closely.

 Perithecia emerging from stomata on infected needles are easily seen with a hand lens.